Building a ReAct Agent with Tools in LangGraph

 Implementing Routing Logic

-The conditional router function should_continue checks the last message in the state.
+The router function should_continue checks the last message in the state.
 If the agent requested tool calls, the workflow routes to "tools".
-Otherwise, it routes to END to complete the execution.
+Otherwise, it routes to END and finishes.

 PYTHON